 The Simple Network Time Protocol is used to synchronize computer clocks on a TCP/IP network.
 You can configure the SNTP settings using Web Based Management (web browser).
-(For the details, see How to configure the SNTP protocol using Web Based Management on page 49.)
+(For the details, see Synchronize with SNTP server on page 62.)

 CIFS